sciZer0/7/v/README.md

 <i><b>
 The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens are in real circulation — and this is without using an inflationary practice, unlike traditional staking (incl. staking for POS) which always uses an emission of tokens as an incentive for staking.

-From day one, on the Vote blockchain, there are 1,000,000 Voters and a lot of Automatic and Non-Automatic Proposals to vote.
+From day one, on the Vote blockchain, there are over 1,000,000 Voters and a lot of Automatic and Non-Automatic Proposals to vote.

 Importantly, even though not each Voter might vote, and plus, a Voter might spend only their idle time on voting, nevertheless at best, massive competitive-votings, happening on the Vote blockchain, might additionally decrease the Vote token's real circulating supply significantly — of course, resulting in an additional rise in the voting power of the Vote token.
 </b></i>